What is Single Sided PCB

 1. Print the copper for the interior layers

 It is the first step where actual manufacturing starts.
 After printing lamination, you add a copper layer to it.
 That serves as a structure for the PCB.
 You will have to add a photo-sensitive film called resist on the laminate panel.
-Here you need to perfectly math both blueprint and laminate panel with resist.
+Here you need to perfectly match both blueprint and laminate panel with resist.
 If both don’t match, try to make it according to the blueprint.

 1. Get rid of unnecessary copper